tuxford/chibios_hw848/readme.txt

   The option -mlong-calls should be specified in the makefile too or the function declared with the "long-call" attribute.
 - Fixed the MSVC demo project files.
-- Fixed some syntax incompatibilities between GCC and MSVC into chmtx.c.
+- Fixed some syntax incompatibilites between GCC and MSVC into chmtx.c.

 *** 0.5.0 ***
 - NEW: Mutexes, the new mechanism provides a complete implementation of the